 All appointments and promotions to the Associate Professor and Professor levels should be reviewed within the originating department by an appointments and promotions committee.
-While the size and structure of these committees may vary, they should all provide independent advice to the department head or chair who does not sit as a member.
-Peoria, Rockford and Urbana also have a review level by local appointments and promotions committees and executive committees.
+While the size and structure of these committees may vary as determined by the department's bylaws, they should all provide independent advice to the department head or chair who does not sit as a member.
+Peoria, Rockford and Urbana also have a review level by local appointments and promotions committees and/or executive committees.
 The decisions of all review bodies should be submitted along with recommendations for appointment, promotion and tenure.

-At the College level appointments and promotions to Associate Professor and Professor in all tracks except Visiting are reviewed by the Committee on Faculty Appointments, Promotions and Tenure and the Executive Committee, both of which are advisory to the Dean.
+At the College level appointments and promotions to Associate Professor and Professor in all tracks except Visiting are reviewed by the Committee on Faculty Appointments, Promotions and Tenure or by the Committee on Clinical and Adjunct Appointments and Promotions, as well as by the College Executive Committee.
+Recommendations from these committees are advisory to the Dean.